coosalodge/history-book/contents/timeline.md

 ## 1935

 ## 1936
+* Edson attends Command and General Staff School at Fort Leavenworth.

 ## 1937
+Jul - The first National Scout Jamboree is held in Washington, DC.

 ## 1938
 * Sept 29 - Achunanchi Lodge #135 receives its first charter.
+* Edson is promoted to the rank of colonel.
+* Waite Phillips donated 35,857 acres of land in northeast New Mexico to the Boy Scouts of America, which becomes Philturn Rockymountain Scoutcamp.
+This land would eventually become known as Philmont Scout Ranch.

 ## 1939
 * Sept 23 - Members of Cherokee Lodge perform the first induction ceremonies for Watonala Lodge #169 and Alibamu Lodge #179 at Camp Andrews during the first Area G Conference.

 ## 1940
+* Goodman and Edson both receive the Distinguished Service Award as the Order of the Arrow celebrates its 25th anniversary.
+* Edson is reacalled to active duty as an instructor at the Command and General Staff School in 1940
 * Visiting members of Cherokee Lodge #50 conduct the first induction for Achunanchi Lodge at Camp Zinn.
 * Cherokee Lodge sends three representatives to the 1940 Grand Lodge Meeting at Camp Twin Echo.
 The contingent is led by their Scout Executive and Supreme Chief of the Fire, George Simcox.